rks101/jee/README.md

 For admissions into government funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.

-a) For admissions into NITs/IIITs/Other-GFTIs (NIT+ System) for a bachelor degree or a bachelor-master dual degree programs - National Testing Agency (NTA) conducts [JEE Mains exmination](https://jeemain.nta.nic.in/)
+a) For admissions into NITs/IIITs/Other-GFTIs (NIT+ System) for a bachelor degree or a bachelor-master dual degree programs - CSAB administers JEE Mains examination and National Testing Agency (NTA) conducts [JEE Mains exmination](https://jeemain.nta.nic.in/)

-b) For admissions into IITs for a bachelor degree or an integrated/dual degree programs - JAB administers JEE-Advanced examinations.
+b) For admissions into IITs for a bachelor degree or an integrated/dual degree programs - JAB administers [JEE-Advanced examinations](https://jeeadv.ac.in/).
 One of the seven jonal IITs is entrusted as organising institute every year to conduct JEE Advanced examinations.

 ----